 The Type of Iron Matters

-A meta-analysis reviewing data from 21 studies involving 292,454 participants (Indiana University School Public Health in Bloomington) found that heme iron consumption increased the risk of Coronary Artery Disease by 57%, but non-heme iron appeared to have no impact.
+A meta-analysis reviewing data from 21 studies involving 292,454 participants (Indiana University School Public Health in Bloomington) found that heme iron consumption increased the risk of Coronary Artery Disease by 57%, while the non-heme iron appeared to have no impact.

 - If you have heart failure or know someone who does, you might want to ask if iron status can be checked if it hasn’t been recently.

-- Don’t overdose on iron supplements in an attempt to be healthier and keep iron-containing supplements out of reach of small children.
+- Don’t overdose on iron supplements to be healthier and keep iron-containing supplements out of reach of small children.

 - Moderate how much red meat you’re eating and try to get more iron from plant-based foods.

-- As always, keep an eye on the fat and sodium content of your diet, try to squeeze in time for exercise, don’t overdo it with alcohol, and quit smoking if you haven’t already.
+- As always, keep an eye on your diet’s fat and sodium content, try to squeeze in time for exercise, don’t overdo it with alcohol, and quit smoking if you haven’t already.